Implantation (embryology): Uterus receptivity

-Successful implantation is co-dependent on the viability of the embryo, and the receptivity of the uterus.
-A critical involved factor is the developmental synchrony between the embryo and the uterus.
-The synchrony gives a short period of receptivity known as the window of implantation, and involves much crosstalk between the blastocyst and the endometrium at this stage.
-During adhesion this communication is conveyed by receptor-ligand-interactions, both integrin-matrix and proteoglycan ones.
+During adhesion the cross-talk is conveyed by receptor-ligand-interactions, both integrin-matrix and proteoglycan ones.
 Proteoglycan receptors are found on the surface of the decidua, and their counterparts, the proteoglycans, are found around the trophoblast cells of the blastocyst.
 This ligand-receptor system is also present just at the implantation window.
 The blastocyst signals to the endometrium to adapt further to its presence, for example by changes in the cytoskeleton of decidual cells.
 This, in turn, dislodges the decidual cells from their connection to the underlying basal lamina, which enables the blastocyst to perform the succeeding invasion.

 Window of implantation

 The window of implantation is a limited timeframe for the successful attachment of the blastocyst.
 In humans uterine receptivity is optimum on days 20-24 of the secretory phase of the menstrual cycle when luteinizing hormone levels are at their peak.
-In humans the window of implantation is only available for 24-36 hours.
+The crosstalk between the embryo and the endometrium takes place during this time.
+The endothelial epithelial cells lining the uterus are the first cells to detect signals from the blastocyst, and they are transduced into downstream signalling pathways.
+In humans the window of implantation is only available for 24–36 hours.

 The endometrial microbiome has been indicated as having an important role in successful implantation in controlling endometrial cell function, and the function of the local immunity system that prevents pathogen growth.
 This is associated with the secretion of protective substances.